Diagnostic Procedures for Cancer: Overview

 Rectal exam of the prostate (men only)

-Other diagnostic procedures that may be requested include:
+Other procedures that may be done are:

 Imaging tests, such as: